-The original audio was in Afrikaans, as featured on RSG Geldsake, and has been translated in this transcription
+This interview was originally aired on RSG Geldsake and has been translated into English in this transcription.

-RYK VAN NIEKERK: Steinhoff’s proposal to settle more than 100 legal claims against it did pass the final hurdle as voting on the proposal was postponed to tomorrow.
-(10 September).
+RYK VAN NIEKERK: Steinhoff’s proposal to settle more than 100 legal claims against it could not pass the final hurdle today [September 9] as voting on the proposal was postponed to tomorrow [September 10].

 RYK VAN NIEKERK: This settlement proposal has been dragging on for a long time; there was initially much dissatisfaction about it.
 Many of the claimants considered the money Steinhoff offered far too little.
 However, it seems now that most of these claimants are prepared to accept the offer.
 Is that your impression as well?

 CHRISTO WIESE: That is certainly my view as well.
 Ryk, always remember that a settlement has one characteristic: it leaves all parties somewhat dissatisfied; that is the nature of a settlement.

 RYK VAN NIEKERK: You are the largest claimant following your exchange of Pepkor for Steinhoff shares in, I think, 2014.
 That claim was R58 billion.
 What was your settlement agreement, in particular?
 How much of that amount can you get back?

 CHRISTO WIESE: Well, that is in the public domain.
 The settlement agreement was that I get R8 billion of that back.

 RYK VAN NIEKERK: That R8 billion is a great deal of money, but still effectively a very, very big haircut you need to take to receive it.
 How do you feel about it?